Technology Audit for Web Services

 - DDoS attacks i.e. distributed denial-of-service attacks, whereby a huge number of incorrect external requests from many IP addresses make a system inaccessible to users.
 These attacks are high-profile and massively disruptive.

-- Cross-site scripting (XSS) attacks that inject client-side scripts into web pages visible to other users.
-An unfortunate consequence of a system’s vulnerability to XSS attacks can be, for example, redirecting user requests to malicious web pages.
+- Cross-site scripting (XSS) attacks.
+They inject client-side scripts into web pages visible to other users.
+A consequence of XSS attacks can be redirecting user requests to malicious web pages.

 - SQL injection, which is particularly dangerous for data-driven applications, is carried out by entering malicious statements in Structured Query Language (SQL) to access the database or perform actions on the server.
-The failure of the software to resist such attacks can lead, for instance, to the leakage of sensitive data, etc.
+The attacks can lead to the leakage of sensitive data, etc.

 Server firewall: Installing and regularly updating a server firewall, including intrusion detection and prevention systems (IDS / IPS).